design-first/system-runtime/README.md

 * ``` schemas ```: contains all the schemas of the core components of monoco and
 * ``` types ```: contains all the types of the core components of monoco.

-When you have finished to update monoco core system, build monoco.
+When you have finished to update monoco core system, build monoco:

 ```sh
 $ grunt build